Supporting Science – It’s in our DNA

 A Polar conference with a mandate for change

 Passengers on One Ocean Expeditions’ 10- night Antarctic Peninsula Adventure, 28 February 2016, had unprecedented access to international representatives who manage Antarctica under the Antarctic Treaty.
-The key figures and diplomats from around the globe, on board the Akademik Ioffe for the first-ever floating Polar Conference, discussed steps to conserve the great Seventh Continent for future generations.
+The key figures and diplomats from around the globe were on board for the first-ever floating Polar Conference, discussed steps to conserve the great Seventh Continent for future generations.
 READ MORE

 The Royal Canadian Geographical Society